Mon

 import { Calendar } from "@dateforge/react-calendar";

-import { CalendarDays, CalendarManualInput, CalendarNav } from "@dateforge/react-calendar/modules";
+import { CalendarDays, CalendarManualInput } from "@dateforge/react-calendar/modules";

 export function InvoiceDueDateExample() {